compose-spec/compose-spec/spec.md

 ## Include

 A Compose application can declare dependency on another Compose application.
 This is useful if:
-- You want to reuse other Compose files
+- You want to reuse other Compose files.
 - You need to factor out parts of your application model into separate Compose files so they can be managed separately or shared with others.
 - Teams need to keep a Compose file reasonably complicated for the limited amount of resources it has to declare for it's own sub-domain, within a larger deployment.